Moffat County, Colorado: Northwestern Colorado County reorganizations of territory/state

-Development and Growth
+Development and growth

 David Moffat had been the primary force driving the establishment of a railroad from Denver to Salt Lake City.
 He established the Denver, Northwestern & Pacific Railway, and attempted to build a route from Denver to Salt Lake City.
 Construction on the 'Moffat Road' track began in the early 1900s but it faced constant delays and challenges.
 It finally reached Moffat County in 1913, ending in the town of Craig.
 The railroad was important for cattle ranchers in Moffat County's early years; however, the track was never extended into Utah.
 In 1934, another more direct route was established to Salt Lake City, and Moffat County remained a branch line and never part of the main commerce rail artery between Denver and Salt Lake City.

 In the 1920s, U.S. 40, a major cross-country highway, began construction.
 The route selected put Moffat County, and the County Seat of Craig on the 'Victory Highway' and almost exactly halfway between Denver and Salt Lake City.
-In 1938, the final section over the Rocky Mountains was completed and paved, with the exception of Rabbit Ears Pass in Routt County.
-That section would was paved before 1950.
+In 1938, the final section over the Rocky Mountains was completed and paved, with the exception of Rabbit Ears Pass in Routt County, which was paved by 1950.
 This expanded Craig's economy by adding lodging and tourism.
-Unfortunately, Moffat County was excluded from the initial Interstate Highway System plans as I-80 was routed through southern Wyoming and I-70 was planned to end in Denver and not cross the Rocky Mountains.
+Moffat County was excluded from the initial Interstate Highway System plans as I-80 was routed through southern Wyoming and I-70 was planned to end in Denver and not cross the Rocky Mountains.
 Then Colorado Governor and former Moffat County resident, Edwin C. Johnson lobbied for I-70 to continue through Denver and connect to Salt Lake City.
-Eventually, the federal highway agency approved I-70 to continue through Colorado but routed it through Grand Junction, Colorado, and leaving Moffat County as a secondary highway isolated between the two main east/west Interstate arteries.
+Eventually, the federal highway agency approved I-70 to continue through Colorado but routed it through Grand Junction, Colorado, leaving Moffat County as a secondary highway isolated between the two main east/west Interstate arteries.

-The population in Moffat County stabilized at just over 5,000 people by the first census in 1920; however, remained stagnant until the 1970s when construction of three coal-fired electrical power plants began.
-Those three plants are now scheduled to be closed in 2025, 2028, and 2030, respectively creating a severe impact on the County's economy.
+The population in Moffat County stabilized at just over 5,000 people by the first census in 1920; however, it remained stagnant until the 1970s when construction of three coal-fired electrical power plants began.
+Those three plants are now scheduled to be closed in 2025, 2028, and 2030, respectively, creating a severe impact on the county's economy.
 Beyond the energy industries, Moffat County's ranching, agricultural, and tourism industries round out its primary economy.
-The 2020 census data has the population at almost the same as the post-power plant boom in the 1980s at 13,292 people.
-The 2021 estimated about 100 fewer people in the county.
+The 2020 census data showed the population at 13,292 people, which is almost the same as the county's post-power plant boom in the 1980s.

+Geography

 According to the U.S. Census Bureau, the county has a total area of 4751 sqmi, of which 4743 sqmi is land and 7.6 sqmi (0.2%) is water.
 It is the second-largest county by area in Colorado.